maayan1818/devops-final-jsp/README.md

 - Liron Avizof

 ## Project Overview
-This project is a simple Java JSP web application developed as part of the DevOps final course project.
+A simple Java JSP web application created to demonstrate DevOps practices.
+The application includes basic user interaction, input handling, and page navigation.
+Its simplicity allows focusing on CI/CD, monitoring, testing, and performance analysis.

+## DevOps Scope
-The application demonstrates a basic web flow that includes:
+The project was delivered to production using a full CI/CD pipeline that includes:
-- A main page with styled content and user interaction
-- A text input field for user input
+- Source control using GitHub
+- Automated CI/CD pipelines using Jenkins
-- Navigation between pages using links
+- Availability monitoring using JMeter
-- A secondary “About” page that provides additional information about the application

-The application is intentionally simple and lightweight in order to focus on DevOps practices rather than complex business logic.
+- Automated functional testing with Selenium
+- Performance testing using Gatling (Max Limit, Load, and Stress tests)

 ## ZIP Content Overview

 /app         – JSP application source code

 /screenshots – GitHub and Tomcat proof